 Short-Term Storage (1–2 days):

 Keep the frosted cupcakes in an airtight container in the fridge.
-The banana pudding filling needs to stay cool, and the frosting will hold its shape best when chilled.
+To keep everything just right, it’s best to refrigerate—cool pudding stays smooth, and chilled frosting keeps firm and tidy.
 If you’re topping them with fresh banana slices, it’s best to add those just before serving to avoid browning.

 Long-Term Storage (Up to 3 months):

 Want to make a big batch ahead of time?
 You can freeze the unfilled, unfrosted cupcakes.
-Wrap them individually in plastic wrap and store in a freezer-safe bag or container.
+Place each one in its own layer of plastic, then tuck them all into a container or freezer bag made for cold storage.
 When you’re ready to serve, thaw at room temperature, then fill and frost like they were baked fresh.

 Make-Ahead Components: